whitelilydragon/ShangMuArchitect/README.md

 - Allow all menu elements outside of editor mode to be clickable by the mouse -LillyDragon
 - Mass delete tiles via a selection rectangle, much like how tiling tiles works -Deckard
 - Pushable puzzle blocks -LillyDragon
-- Reimplement all items as their own independent objects, to de-convolute the engine's interactions with items, and greater simplify the collision system -LillyDragon
-- Make hangbars easier to attach to -NBlast

 # Accuracy Issues